openvinotoolkit/openvino_notebooks/notebooks/227-whisper-subtitles-generation/README.md

 Notebook contains the following steps:
 1. Download the model.
 2. Instantiate original PyTorch model pipeline.
-3. Export the ONNX model and convert it to OpenVINO IR, using model conversion API.
+3. Convert model to OpenVINO IR, using model conversion API.
 4. Run the Whisper pipeline with OpenVINO.

 A simplified demo pipeline is represented in the diagram below: